House Price Index May 2025

 Market Monitor

-With rising stamp duty rates starting the 1st April, there was a massive spike in transactions in March to beat the stamp duty deadline with 177K transactions, up 62% on February (110K) and more than double (+104%) the number of transactions March last year (when transactions of 86.8K were below the long run average).
+With rising stamp duty rates starting the 1st April, there was a huge drop off in transactions (65K in April) after the spike in transactions in March (177K) to beat the stamp duty deadline.
+This is a drop of -63% over the last month and -28% lower than April last year when transactions of 90K were actually below the long run average.

-The level of new buyer enquiries fell again in April, while new listings for sales were up again this month.
+The level of new buyer enquiries fell again in May while new listings for sales were up again this month.
+With the continued rise in listings, the number of homes for sale are reported to be at a decade high.

-The average time to secure a buyer has improved to 59 days in April according to Rightmove, down from 64 days in March – below the 12 month average of 64 days.
+The average time to secure a buyer is 59 days according to Rightmove, steady with last month – below the 12 month average of 64 days.

 How busy is the market?